Jewish Museum in Warsaw and Tours

-Trace the history of Warsaw’s Jewish community with a professional private Jewish tour.
-Explore World War II Jewish Ghetto district and visit the Ghetto Wall, Nożyk Synagogue, Jewish Cemetery.
-See also the Museum of the History of Polish Jews!
+Trace the history of Warsaw’s Jewish community in the amazing Jewish Museum (POLIN).
+Explore World War II traces of the Jewish Ghetto, and visit the: Ghetto Wall, Nożyk Synagogue, Jewish Cemetery.

 History of Jews in Warsaw and Poland